hadarge/yoshi/README.md

 --protractor | Run e2e tests with Protractor (e2e)
---watch | Run tests on watch mode (works for mocha, jasmine, jest & karma) --debug | Allow test debugging (works for mocha, jest & protractor) --debug-brk | Allow test debugging (works for mocha, jest & protractor), process won't start until debugger will attached
+--watch | Run tests on watch mode (works for mocha, jasmine, jest & karma) --debug | Allow test debugging (works for mocha, jest & protractor) --debug-brk | Allow test debugging (works for mocha, jest & protractor), process won't start until debugger will be attached

 By default, this task executes both unit test (using `mocha` as default) and e2e test using `protractor`.
 Default unit test glob is `{test,app,src}/**/*.spec.+(js|ts)`.
 You can change this by adding the following to your package.json: